-The purpose of this set back adjustment is to accommodate a site design variation due to density, layout, and access challenges.
-To allow for a residential density near the minimum requirement for RM II zoning (15 du per acre) the applicant is requesting an adjustment to allow a for a 12-foot setback along the easterly boundary of the site that abuts Linwood Road NW, currently designated as a local street.
-This will to allow for a more even and consistent distribution and flow of the residential buildings through out the development.
+The adjustment would allow for a residential density near the minimum requirement for RM II zoning (14 du per acre).
+This will allow for a more even and consistent distribution and flow of the residential buildings throughout the development.

 The City's desire is to orient buildings towards the street.
 The applicant desires to do this by setting the townhomes closer to the street to encourage pedestrian connectivity.
-Since the development is not a traditional apartment multifamily development, and is more like a single-family development, the applicant is trying to mimic those single family standards along the public thoroughfares.
+Since the development is not a traditional apartment multifamily development, and is more like a single-family development, the applicant is trying to mimic those single-family standards along the public thoroughfares.
 The street side (Linwood Street NW) of these buildings will be a visually appealing streetscape, with porches, gables windows, offsets, and other design features consistent with the entire development meting the MF II design standard.
 Providing an equal or better design for the Linwood Street streetscape as well as the entire site.
 Landscaping and pedestrian walkways will occupy the frontage area.
 These architectural and landscape design accommodations allow for a consistent and visually appealing streetscape and building facades.
 Making this adjustment equal or better design while accommodating additional townhome units on the site.

 (C) There are several adjustments being requested for this proposal.
-These adjustments are consistent with the overall purpose of the underlying zoning by promoting pedestrian oriented developments to the public right of way.
-Conclusion:
+These adjustments are still consistent with the overall purpose of the zone by still providing streetscapes that are attractive and pleasing to the eye.